Andrea Palladio: Characteristics

 The Villa Capra "La Rotonda" of 1552, outside Vicenza, was constructed as a summer house with views from all four sides.
 The plan has centralized circular halls with wings and porticos expanding on all four sides.
 Palladio began to implement the classical temple front into his design of façades for villas.
 He felt that to make an entry appear grand, the Roman temple front would be the most suitable style.
 The Palladian villa configuration often consists of a centralized block raised on an elevated podium, accessed by grand steps, and flanked by lower service wings, as at Villa Foscari and Villa Badoer.
 This format, with the quarters of the owners at the elevated centre of their own world, found resonance as a prototype for Italian villas and later for the country estates of the British nobility (such as Lord Burlington's Chiswick House, Vanbrugh's Blenheim, Walpole's Houghton Hall, and Adam's Kedleston Hall and Paxton House in Scotland).
 His villas were used by a capitalist gentry who developed an interest in agriculture and land.
-The configuration was a perfect architectural expression of their world view, clearly expressing their perceived position in the social order of the times.
+The configuration was a perfect architectural expression of their worldview, clearly expressing their perceived position in the social order of the times.
 His influence was extended worldwide into the British colonies.

 Palladio developed his own prototype for the plan of the villas that was flexible to moderate in scale and function.
-The Palladian villa format was easily adapted for a democratic world view, as may be seen at Thomas Jefferson's Monticello and his arrangement for the University of Virginia.
+The Palladian villa format was easily adapted for a democratic worldview, as may be seen in Thomas Jefferson's Monticello and his arrangement for the University of Virginia.
 It also may be seen applied as recently as 1940 in Pope's National Gallery in Washington D.C., where the public entry to the world of high culture occupies the exalted centre position.
 The rustication of exposed basement walls of Victorian residences is a late remnant of the Palladian format, clearly expressed as a podium for the main living space for the family.